 - EM 612 Project Management of Complex Systems or EM 680 Designing and Managing the Development Enterprise

 - SYS 660 Decision and Risk Analysis

 - SYS 611 Modeling and Simulation or SYS 681 Dynamic Modeling of Systems and Enterprise

-Students lacking a strong quantitative background that includes and introduction to calculus and statistics may be required to take several ramp courses as defined by the admission conditions listed in the acceptance letter.
+Students lacking a strong quantitative background may be required to take ramp courses as defined by the conditions listed in the acceptance letter.